P1shi/PWeb-Plus/README.md

 ![Downloads](https://img.shields.io/github/downloads/P1shi/PWeb-Plus/total) ![Contributors](https://img.shields.io/github/contributors/P1shi/PWeb-Plus?color=dark-green) ![Issues](https://img.shields.io/github/issues/P1shi/PWeb-Plus) ![License](https://img.shields.io/github/license/P1shi/PWeb-Plus)

-## About The Project
+## About The Project :

 ![Screen Shot](src/img/img2.png
 )

-PWeb+ is a Reworked & Better version of PWeb with Better UI & UX and its so simple to work with it.
+PWeb+ is a Reworked & Better version of [PWeb](https://github.com/P1shi/PWeb) with Better UI & UX and its so simple to work with it.

-It has a normal & good speed and i will update it when the repo gets more starts... for example i will update it at 16 stars 🌟
+It has a normal & good speed and i will update it when the repo gets more starts... for example **i will update it at 16 stars** 🌟

 ## Getting Started